Allan Wu: Career

 Despite struggling with limited knowledge of Cantonese, MTV Taiwan gave him a stint as a VJ, during which he co-hosted a Christmas concert.
 He moved to Singapore and began acting in Chinese language drama series on Channel 8.

 He has been the host for all five seasons of The Amazing Race Asia.
 He is also the host of The Amazing Race: China Rush, the Chinese version of The Amazing Race.
 In Season 16 of the American version of The Amazing Race, Allan Wu made a cameo appearance in Singapore, handing out clues.

 Venture into podcasting

-In 2024, Wu launched Call Us Daddy, a male-centric podcast tailored for older men that has garnered attention for its high-profile celebrity guests and candid discussions.
+In 2024, Wu launched Call Us Daddy, a male-centric podcast tailored for older men that has garnered attention for its celebrity guests and candid discussions.
 The show has made headlines for offering raw and personal insights into the lives of its guests.

 In one popular episode, actor Christopher Lee shared his regret over not completing his education, while another notable episode saw entrepreneur and former radio personality Daniel Ong address the controversial Twelve Cupcakes scandal.